|

 Fee for Unlimited Members: Included

-Join us for a leisurely walk of up to four miles on a mostly level path.
+Join us for a leisurely walk of up to four miles along the tree-lined shore of Paradise Lake.
 Let's connect with nature in a way that stimulates our senses and unclutters our minds while enlivening our bodies with easy walking.
-Let your to-do list take a backseat for a while and allow the nurturing energy of Mother Nature to slow you down as you appreciate the tranquility of your surroundings.
+Let your to-do list take a back seat for a while and allow the nurturing energy of Mother Nature to slow you down as you appreciate the tranquility of your surroundings.

 Further details will be provided prior to the hike.
 Sturdy walking shoes required.